-(3) The Designation report was prepared by experts and reviewed by Planning Department Preservation staff.
-All preparers meet the Secretary of the Interior's Professional Qualification Standards and the report was reviewed for accuracy and conformance with the purposes and standards of Article 10.
+Preservation staff reviewed the report for accuracy and conformance with the purposes and standards of Article 10.

-(4) The Historic Preservation Commission, at its regular meeting of October 18, 2017, reviewed Department staff's analysis of 460 Arguello Blvd.'s historical significance pursuant to Article 10 as part of the Landmark Designation Case Report dated October 18, 2017.

-(5) On October 18, 2017, the Historic Preservation Commission passed Resolution No. \\\\\, initiating designation of 460 Arguello Blvd. (aka Theodore Roosevelt Middle School), Assessor's Parcel No. 1061, Lot 049, as a San Francisco Landmark pursuant to Section 1004.1 of the San Francisco Planning Code.
-Such motion is on file with the Clerk of the Board in File \\\\\ and incorporated herein by reference.

-(6) On \\\\\\, after holding a public hearing on the proposed designation and having considered the specialized analyses prepared by Planning Department staff and the Landmark Designation Case Report, the Historic Preservation Commission recommended approval of the proposed landmark designation of 460 Arguello Blvd. (aka Theodore Roosevelt Middle School), Assessor's Parcel No. 1061, Lot 049, in Resolution No.

-\\\\\.
-Such resolution is on file with the Clerk of the Board in File No. \\\\\.

-(7) The Board of Supervisors hereby finds that 460 Arguello Blvd. (aka Theodore Roosevelt Middle School), in Assessor's Parcel No. 1061, Lot 049, has a special character and special historical, architectural, and aesthetic interest and value, and that its designation as a Landmark will further the purposes of and conform to the standards set forth in Article 10 of the San Francisco Planning Code.
+- (4) The Historic Preservation Commission, at its regular meeting of October 18, 2017, reviewed Planning Department Preservation staff's analysis of 460 Arguello Blvd.'s historical significance pursuant to Article 10 as part of the Landmark Designation Case Report dated October 18, 2017. - (5) On October 18, 2017, the Historic Preservation Commission passed Resolution No. , initiating designation of 460 Arguello Blvd. (aka Theodore Roosevelt Middle School), Assessor's Parcel No. 1061, Lot 049, as a San Francisco Landmark pursuant to Section 1004.1 of the Planning Code.
+Said resolution is on file with the Clerk of the Board of Supervisors in File No. and is incorporated herein by reference. - (6) On , after holding a public hearing on the proposed designation and having considered the specialized analyses prepared by Planning Department Preservation staff and the Landmark Designation Case Report, the Historic Preservation Commission recommended approval of the proposed landmark designation of 460 Arguello Blvd. (aka Theodore Roosevelt Middle School), Assessor's Parcel No. 1061, Lot 049, in Resolution No. .
+Said resolution is on file with the Clerk of the Board of Supervisors in File No. . - (7) The Board of Supervisors hereby finds that 460 Arguello Blvd. (aka Theodore Roosevelt Middle School), in Assessor's Parcel No. 1061, Lot 049, has a special character and special historical, architectural, and aesthetic interest and value, and that its designation as a Landmark will further the purposes of and conform to the standards set forth in Article 10 of the Planning Code.